pellcorp/creality-wiki/docs/misc.md

     Switching to stock does **not** allow using the printer with Helper Script, this is an emergency temporary mode!

     Switching to stock will leave fluidd / mainsail accessible and the screen will still have Grumpyscreen.
-Some features of Grumpyscreen, such as Load and Unload Filament will currently not work in stock mode.
+Some features of Grumpyscreen such as Belts/Shake won't work in stock mode, but everything else should generally work as before.

 ## Moonraker Timelapse